vasudevus/ScoreAppAutomation/README.md

 Use `AppiumServiceBuilder` and `AppiumDriverLocalService` to start the server programmatically Set environment variable `APPIUM_HOME = <path to npm folder>\node_modules\appium\build\lib` where `main.js` file is present

-## :pushpin: Running tests from IDE
+## :pushpin: Execution:  Running tests from IDE

 Select the ScoreApp.java and run the code >  /main/src/test/java/com/score/ScoreApp.java